ibm-cloud-docs/AnalyticsEngine/faqs-architecture.md

 {:faq: data-hd-content-type='faq'}

 # FAQs about the architecture
+{: #faqs-architecture}

 ## Is {{site.data.keyword.Bluemix_notm}} Object Storage included in {{site.data.keyword.iae_full_notm}}?
 {: faq}

 No, {{site.data.keyword.Bluemix_notm}} Object Storage is not included.
 It is a separate offering.
-To learn more about {{site.data.keyword.Bluemix_notm}} Object Storage, see the [product documentation](https://{DomainName}/docs/services/cloud-object-storage/about-cos.html#about-ibm-cloud-object-storage) or the  [documentation about its  functionality](https://www.ibm.com/cloud/object-storage).
+To learn more about {{site.data.keyword.Bluemix_notm}} Object Storage, see the [product documentation](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-about-ibm-cloud-object-storage) or the [documentation about its functionality](https://www.ibm.com/cloud/object-storage).

 ## How does {{site.data.keyword.Bluemix_notm}} Object Storage work in the {{site.data.keyword.iae_full_notm}} Hadoop environment?
 {: faq}